Diplo (album)

-Diplo is the eponymous fourth studio album by American record producer Diplo.
-It was released through Higher Ground Productions and Mad Decent on March 4, 2022.
+Diplo is the fourth and self-titled studio album by American record producer Diplo.
+It was released through Higher Ground and Mad Decent on March 4, 2022.
 The album contains guest appearances from Miguel, Amtrac, Leon Bridges, Ry X, Elderbrook, Andhim, Paul Woolford, Kareen Lomax, Melé, Busta Rhymes, Lil Yachty, Sidepiece, Damian Lazarus, Jungle, TSHA, Aluna, Durante, WhoMadeWho, Seth Troxler, and Desire.
 While production was mainly handled by Diplo, some other guests on the album also produced the songs that they had collaborated with Diplo on, consisting of Amtrac, Andhim, Paul Woolford, Melé, Sidepiece (Nitti Gritti and Party Favor as a duo), Damian Lazarus, Jungle, TSHA, Aluna, Darunte, and Seth Troxler.
 Other producers consist of Maximilian Jaeger, King Henry, Rampa, Ape Drums, Cesqeaux, Nitti Gritti as a solo producer as well, Alex Metric, Vito de Luca, Santell, Philip von Boch Scully, and Aryay.
 The album also serves as Diplo's first solo project in about 18 years.

+Diplo debuted at number 2 on the US Billboard Top Dance/Electronic Albums chart with 5,500 album-equivalent units.